So you want to be a CRNA?

 As stated above, nurse anesthesia is a very rewarding career.
 Our program is the oldest in North Carolina, and has an excellent reputation for quality education since 1942.
 We are situated in a world-class medical center, and we enjoy many educational resources such as a patient simulation lab, wireless networking, Blackboard on-line educational platform, medical school library, etc. We are ranked among the top 10 programs nationally.

 As a result, many people would like to attend our program.
 We even have people applying here from other countries.
-In our 2012 interview season, 16 different states were represented among applicants, and approximately 60% of accepted students are from states outside of North Carolina.
-We receive far more applications than the number of potential positions, but we aim to interview up to 75 applicants for 24 positions.
+Our interview pool typically represents candidates from10-15 different states, and approximately 60% of accepted students are from states outside of North Carolina.
+We receive far more applications than the number of potential positions, but we aim to interview at least 60 applicants for 24 positions.
 Since most programs admit students only once a year, it is advisable to apply to more than one program to give yourself the best chance of keeping your plan rolling, if you do not get accepted to your first choice.
 We will keep applications on file for one year to facilitate reapplication by those who are not initially selected.

-You must hold a Bachelor’s degree in nursing prior to starting the program.
-If you are an experienced nurse, you may be granted an interview if you are in your last semester of your BSN program.
+You must hold a Bachelor of Science degree in nursing or a related field prior to starting the program.
+If you are an experienced nurse, you may be granted an interview if you are in your last semester of your BS program.

 We prefer to evaluate candidates based on performance on the Graduate Record Examination.
 We will also evaluate performance on the Miller Analogies Test.
 We expect applicants to have a GRE score over 300 for the combined quantitative and verbal score.
 However, individual area scores should exceed approximately the 50th percentile (150 for verbal, and 150 for quantitative).
 A MAT score over 400 is expected.
 As these measures are meant to predict your ability in graduate study, consideration of significant graduate-level work completed may outweigh the impact of your standardized scores.
 Foreign applicants or those with very low GRE verbal scores will be required to demonstrate a TOEFL score of at least 600.